Shakespeare Unlimited: Episode 121

 We were thrilled to get Glenda Jackson into the studio to talk about playing a king, opportunities for women in the arts, and the intricacies of her performance in the new production of King Lear.
 Jackson is interviewed by Barbara Bogaev.

-Listen to Shakespeare Unlimited on iTunes, Google Play, Spotify, Soundcloud, Stitcher, or NPR One.
+Listen to Shakespeare Unlimited on Apple Podcasts, Google Podcasts, Spotify, Soundcloud, or wherever you get your podcasts.

 From our Shakespeare Unlimited podcast.
 Published May 14, 2019. © Folger Shakespeare Library.
 All rights reserved.
 This podcast episode, “What Have You Performed,” was produced by Richard Paul.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster.
 Ben Lauer is the web producer.
 Technical help came from Robert Auld, Helena DeGroot, Deb Stathopulos, and Larry Josephson at The Radio Foundation studios in New York.

 MICHAEL WITMORE: Spend more than 60 years in the public eye, and… you can understand how she ends up here.

 Take physic, pomp.